elixir-lang/ex_doc/README.md

   * Show tooltips when mousing over a link to a module/function (works for the current project and across projects)
   * A version dropdown to quickly switch to other versions (automatically configured when hosted on HexDocs)

+## Usage

+You can use ExDoc with Mix (recommended for Elixir projects), with Rebar (recommended for Erlang projects), or via the command line.

-## Using ExDoc with Mix
+### Using ExDoc with Mix

-To use ExDoc in your Mix projects, first add ExDoc as a dependency.

-If you are using Elixir v1.10, or later:
+First add ExDoc as a dependency.
+ExDoc requires Elixir v1.10 or later:

 ```elixir
 def deps do